madhusudhan-rgb/madhusudhan-rgb/README.md

 - How to reach me **madhusudhant207@gmail.com**
 - I dont work for anyone lol i just do this as a hobby
+- Currently learning TSX and CPP
+- Bit of a beginner in Cpp but ill get there

 <h3 align="left">Languages and Tools:</h3>